charmainekruger/charmainekruger.github.io/_posts/2020-01-09-first-post.md

 </script>"
 ```

+Always verify the sender's identity.
+Any window can send a message to any other window, and you have no guarantees that an unknown sender will not send malicious messages.
+Having verified identity, however, you still should always verify the syntax of the received message.
+Otherwise, a security hole in the site you trusted to send only trusted messages could then open a cross-site scripting hole in your site.

 **Pro's:**
 * postMessage provides a safe means of communication between frames on different domains while still offering protection from cross-site scripting attacks.
 * Current browsers fully support the postMessage method.